No doubt you've heard about the major trust law changes coming soon to NZ. What are they, and how will they affect you and your trust?

 So, from next financial year (19-20), it is much harder to get losses from your rental onto your personal tax return.
 And therefore, goodbye tax refund for some; less refund for others.
 Rents will likely rise as investors can't get a tax refund to the same degree.
 Some investors will opt to sell.
 Others will be able to grow their portfolio.

 * IRD state "... we suggest that the ring-fencing rules generally apply on a portfolio basis, so a person with multiple properties would calculate their overall profit or loss across their whole residential portfolio... we are recommending that taxpayers who wish to elect to apply the rules on a property-by-property basis be able to do so.
 We... do not consider that ring-fenced losses should generally be fully released on a taxable sale of residential property, meaning the losses (if not exhausted from offsetting the income derived on sale) would be able to be used to offset other income.
 However, for those properties which have had the rules applied to them on a property-by-property basis on the taxpayer’s election, we recommend that the losses become fully unfenced if they are taxed upon sale.
 This would also be the case where the rules applied on a portfolio basis and all of the properties in a portfolio were sold and taxed.
 This would most commonly be the case for land that was taxable under the bright-line test because it was sold within five years of acquisition."

 The Tax Working Group (TWG) has published its interim report.
-What does it mean for you?
+What will be the impact on property investors?
 Please see the PDF below for an executive summary, courtesy of Forsyth Barr.